 Furnace and Water Heater Combination Rebate: $700- $950

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Highland Park, the average amount someone can save is $714 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Highland Park gets quite a bit of sunlight per day, so an average payback period could last up to 16.2 years per 5 kW of capacity.

-The most common types of home solar panels in Highland Park include monocrystalline, polycrystalline and thin-film.
+Some frequently-used types of home solar panels in Highland Park include monocrystalline, polycrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Talk with your local provider about which solar panels they work with.
+Ask your local provider about the types of solar panels they work with.